smartstore/user-docs/en/user-guide/configuration/general-settings-preferences/overload-protection.md

 | Bot limit | Maximum number of bots within the specified timeframe.
 An empty value means no limit. |
 | Global limit | Combined limit for guests and bots.
 If the combined requests of both types exceed this limit, further requests will be denied.
 An empty value means no limit. |

-> [!INFO]
+{% hint style="info" %}
-> **Global limit**: This limit is independent of the separate limits for guests and bots.
+**Global limit**: This limit is independent of the separate limits for guests and bots.
-> Once this limit is reached, the system will block further requests, even if the other limits are not exceeded.
+Once this limit is reached, the system will block further requests, even if the other limits are not exceeded.
+{% endhint %}